 Create the look of polka-dotted nails with these teeny poppies.
 They're easy to recreate so long as you have an ultra-fine dotting tool or toothpick and two red polishes—one slightly darker than the other.

 Um, wedding nails, anyone?
 This peony design is intricate and chic, creating a romantic take on traditional floral nail art.
 And don't overlook the gold ring nail accent—stunning.

 A (Not So) Secret Garden

 Paint a garden on your nails as everyone's favorite LA-based nail studio did here.
 If you're not sure you have the nail chops to create the mani at home, simply book an appointment at a studio that you know does nail art (doing a quick scope of their Instagram should tell you everything you need to know).

 These bright floral nails are one of our favorites for fall and spring, but if you adjust how dark or light the blooms are, you can make them work all year round.
 Best of all, given their semi-blurred finish, you don't have to be a pro at delicate details or intricate lines—so have fun with it.

 We love a manicure that's easier than it looks.
 Once you take a closer look, you'll realize it's just a series of well-placed dots that creates this mini nail garden.

 Give your nails a touch of pale color with this whimsical nail art design that requires few materials.
 So long as you have a blue and white polish, you're good to go.

 Popping Pink Florals

-Prefer a bolder take on floral nail art?
-These bright pink, green, and blue designs will make you smitten.
-And, thanks to their larger design, they're easier to DIY.
+Prefer a curated take on floral nail art?
+These pink and green accent blooms will make you smitten.
 This design gives us major Lilly Pulitzer vibes, and we don't hate it one bit.